Table of Content

 Operational: Where analytical dashboards monitor the overall health of an organization, operational dashboards focus on KPIs.
 They will vary depending on industry and audience (sales, marketing, finance, etc.), but they will always monitor the real-time operations of an organization or entity.
 Rather than analyze the general health of an organization (or “body”), operational dashboards will specialize in monitoring the functionality (and deviations) for various KPIs (or “organs”) that exist within an entity.
 As an operational dashboard provides real-time information, they tend to contain less complex data.

 Tactical: A reporting tool typically used for mid-level management, a tactical dashboard is incredibly analytical and drills down deep into several key areas of a company’s internal processes.
-Tactical dashboards offer a great deal of insight into weekly trends and metrics and are pivotal in improving internal communication and formulating mid to long-term strategies across departments from marketing and finance right the way through to HR and fulfillment.
+Tactical dashboards offer a great deal of insight into weekly trends and metrics and are pivotal in improving internal communication and formulating mid to long-term strategies across departments from marketing and finance right the way through to human resources.

-Once you have given thought to and selected the type of dashboard you desire to implement, the following business intelligence dashboard best practices suggest that you should begin focusing on concise and effective design.
+Once you have given thought of and selected the type of dashboard you desire to implement, you should begin focusing on concise and effective design.
 While an “easy on the eyes” design scheme may appear tempting, effective communication should always be your number one priority.

 Proximity: The principle of proximity dictates that we tend to group elements together based on their location or “proximity.”
 This principle allows for the manipulation of perception through well placed and cleanly grouped data.